Lebanon’s political background

 Based on these explorations, NIMD concluded that there is a need for democratic renewal and change in Lebanon.
 There seems to be an increased willingness among citizens to engage actively to pursue their demands.
 NIMD would like to support this development by training youth from both the established political parties and the new political movements.
 The aim is twofold.
 Firstly, to invest in future leaders and help to create networks and relationships between them.
 Secondly, to equip them with the skills and knowledge required to engage with the current political system.

-The next steps are to confirm our proposed approach, to further elaborate on the programme, and to identify local partners.
-The new programme is expected to commence in the second half of 2017.
+The next steps are to confirm our proposed approach, to further elaborate on the programme, and to identify a way forward.